Local network plans

 Staying connected in Vietnam is easier and more affordable than you might expect.
-This guide will help you understand WiFi and mobile data options in the country, so you will not never have to worry about being out of touch during your Vietnam trip.
+This guide will help you understand which options a traveler has to stay connected in Vietnam and point out which the best connectivity option is, so you will not never have to worry about being out of touch during your Vietnam trip.

 Vietnam has a good internet infrastructure with approximately 70% of its 97+ million population connected to the internet.
-For travelers and visitors, staying connected is straightforward and affordable.
+For travelers, staying connected is straightforward and affordable.

-Some basics that help you understand more about the Internet landscape in Vietnam:
+Some news that help you understand more about the Internet landscape in Vietnam:

-For travelers, Vietnam’s internet accessibility exceeds many neighboring countries in Southeast Asia.
+Vietnam’s internet accessibility exceeds many neighboring countries in Southeast Asia.
 While occasional brief outages can occur during severe weather, most tourists find staying connected remarkably straightforward.
-Business travelers should still consider having a mobile data backup plan for important meetings or essential work tasks.

 Yes, free WiFi is widely available throughout Vietnam, especially in urban and tourist areas.
 You can find free WiFi at: